Which plants repel mosquitoes and other insects in the backyard and garden? Here’s a list of the best insect-repelling plants to use in your garden.

 - Marigolds have long been the gardener’s companion for repelling damaging nematodes (microscopic worms) that attack the roots of garden vegetables, but they can fend off mosquitoes as well.

 I’m sure there are other plants that have acquired a bug-repelling reputation, but I wouldn’t depend on only a few plants to make my yard insect-free.
-One of the most effective things you can do to cut the mosquito population down is to eliminate any standing water where they breed.
+One of the most effective things you can do to cut the mosquito population down is to eliminate any standing water where their larvae may be living.